jenlampton/code_reviews/reviews.md

 * In Drupal classes were converted from an array into a string via the process layer, which has been removed from Backdrop.
 In Backdrop, we make that conversion directly in the template file, so that front-end developers can have an easier time changing them.
 You may need to update the .tpl.php file so that <div class="<?php print $classes; ?>"... becomes <div class="<?php print implode(' ', $classes); ?>"... and <?php print $attributes; ?> becomes <?php print backdrop_attributes($attributes); ?> in order for your classes and attributes to print correctly.
 If it's working as expected now, these may have been flattened to strings too early, and you might want to rework that code to leave them as arrays until the template file.

-### Test files
+### Theme functions

-* Test dependencies should be defined in the tests themselves, so the line `test_dependencies[] = maillog` can be removed from the `.info` file.
-Since this is a different module entirely, it might be helpful to list this as a dependency in the README.md also.
+* The `hook_theme()` implementation should remain in `example.module` but all of the theme functions themselves are usually placed into a `example.theme.inc` file in Backdrop.
+That file name can be added into the `hook_theme()` definition as `'file' => 'example.theme.inc',` Since not all theme functions are needed at all times on all pages, having this code separated from the rest of the module code might offer a very minor performance and/or memory and/or processing benefit (but also maybe not), but more importantly, should make it easier for front-end developers to find the code they may wish override.

 ### Location of files in the module